jpillora/node-torrent-cloud/README.md

 		1. `AUTH_PASSWORD` HTTP Basic Auth (**Optional** if set HTTP auth will be enabled)
 		1. `SEARCH_PROVIDERS_URL` URL to a JSON configuration file (**Optional** see below)

-1. Setup your cloud hosting environment
+1. Choose a cloud hosting environment

 	1. Heroku